jonatassalgado/nerdium/README.md

 The golden rule of submitting PRs is to do things the way the project maintainers would want it done.

-You can't read the minds of the project maintainers, but you can look at [assembly.com/villeme/bounties](https://assembly.com/villeme/bounties).

 ### Submitting a Bug Report (or "Issue")